Course Listing | Financial Aid | Student Resources | Refunds

 Our mission is the training of EMS Providers who are skilled individuals, qualified by technical education, to provide emergency medical services using the latest diagnostic and treatment modalities.

-The EMS Institute offers a program of emergency medical services training at the certificate level.
+The Paramedic Program offers a program of emergency medical services training at the certificate level.
+The program's goal is to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 To graduate, students must have:

 - Completed all didactic objectives, including: passing all courses by achieving a minimum passing grade.

 - Completed all clinical objectives, including: clinical performance and competency, problem solving skills, critical thinking skills, communication skills, professional development and growth.

 - Participate as a team leader working with different team members to effectivly diagnose and treat patients with carying medical illnesses and traumatic injuries.